What You Need to Know about Product Life Cycle Stages

 Development.
 This is the stage of direct system development, where we write code.

 Testing.
-At this stage, we check the system's performance and identify and fix bugs until the product meets the required quality standards.
-During this period, there are usually many inconsistencies and bugs; these need to be eliminated quickly.
+At this stage, we check the system’s performance and identify and fix bugs until the product meets the required quality standards.
+During this period, there are usually many inconsistencies and bugs in software; these need to be eliminated quickly.

 Implementation.
 When a product is tested and ready to be deployed, it is released to the market.
 Sometimes, a product is deployed step-by-step according to the customer’s business strategy.
 The product may first be released in a limited segment and tested in a real business environment.
 Then, based on feedback, it may be released as is or with suggested improvements.